jburcsik/pscjam-rag/README.md

 - Web UI for interactive queries
 - API endpoints for MCP server integration
 - Deployment ready for Replit
+- Server-Sent Events (SSE) for streaming responses in real-time

 ## Setup and Deployment